Graduate Minors in Computer Science

 The student, in conjunction with the major advisor, may propose the content of a minor involving Computer Science courses meeting Graduate School requirements.

-Students can consider courses numbered higher than 401.
-At least one theory course is expected for all graduate minors (including 455, 550, 555, and others).
-For Ph.D. minor applicants, at least three of the five courses are expected to be numbered above 500.
-All proposals are subject to the procedure below.
+Students can consider courses numbered higher than 500 (455 can also be considered).
+At least one course from each of the three course categories (https://cs.unc.edu/academics/graduate/ms-requirements/course-categories/) is expected for all graduate minors.
+For Ph.D. minor applicants, one of the five courses must be COMP 550 (or alternatively, COMP 750).

 Write a letter to the Computer Science Department’s Graduate Studies Committee, endorsed by your advisor, stating your intentions, specifying the proposed coursework for the minor, and describing any previous experience or coursework you have had in Computer Science, at UNC or elsewhere.
 Deliver the letter to the Computer Science Department’s Student Services Manager for delivery to the Director of Graduate Studies.